-- in close proximity to existing or approved child care centres in residential zones; - on the same street in residential zones, depending on the nature and length of the street, where another centre (including a centre that has been approved) already exists; - where there are unsatisfactory on street parking/traffic conditions or restrictions (for example, on bus stops, no standing areas, unsafe traffic volumes or with poor sight distances); - on narrow, one way, dead end roads or cul de sacs (unless the property has a double street frontage with a drivethrough capability); - on sites with a boundary to Classified Roads - on steep sites; - in view of the entrance to drug clinics, sex industry, adult entertainment premises and other such uses; - in/adjacent to industrial areas/contaminated sites or other similar site where health hazard may occur; - within 100 metres from high voltage transmission lines, pylons and electrical substations or any other electromagnetic radiation; - in flood risk areas - Centres in the vicinity of existing/approved centres must demonstrate that there are no negative cumulative impacts on; - a. traffic movement, on street parking and pedestrian safety - b. noise; and - c. residential streetscape. - 6.
+- in close proximity to existing or approved child care centres in residential zones; - on the same street in residential zones, depending on the nature and length of the street, where another centre (including a centre that has been approved) already exists; - where there are unsatisfactory on street parking/traffic conditions or restrictions (for example, on bus stops, no standing areas, unsafe traffic volumes or with poor sight distances); - on narrow, one way, dead end roads or cul de sacs (unless the property has a double street frontage with a drivethrough capability); - · on sites with a boundary to Classified Roads; - · on steep sites; - in view of the entrance to drug clinics, sex industry, adult entertainment premises and other such uses; - in/adjacent to industrial areas/contaminated sites or other similar site where health hazard may occur; - within 100 metres from high voltage transmission lines, pylons and electrical substations or any other electromagnetic radiation; - · in flood risk areas. - 5.
+Centres in the vicinity of existing/approved centres must demonstrate that there are no negative cumulative impacts on; - a. traffic movement, on street parking and pedestrian safety; - b. noise; and - c. residential streetscape. - 6.
 Child care centres should be located where there is maximum pedestrian safety, such as: - foot ways adjacent to the site are wide enough for prams to pass; - b. pedestrian access is segregated from any vehicular access to the site; - c. dropped kerbs are provided for pram or wheelchair access where necessary; - d. adequate pedestrian crossing facilities are provided to access the site from nearby train stations/bus stops. - 7.
-Child care centres are not permitted on properties: - a. subject to a high hazard 1% Annual Exceedance Probability (1 in 100 year) flood or high hazard overland flows;
+Child care centres are not permitted on properties: - a. subject to a high hazard 1% Annual Exceedance Probability (1 in 100 year) flood or high hazard overland flows; or

-- b. subject to a 1% Annual Exceedance Probability (1 in 100 year) flood or overland flows that are not high hazard, unless there i an area within the development above the Probable Maximum Flood of sufficient size to comfortably accommodate all the children and staff. - 8.
-Child care centres are not to be located on sites with any boundary to classified roads or at busy intersections - Council may consider a reduction in allotment width for a child care centre accommodating no more than 20 children.
+- 8. Child care centres are not to be located on sites with any boundary to classified roads or at busy intersections. - Council may consider a reduction in allotment width for a child care centre accommodating no more than 20 children.
 However, the applicant must demonstrate in the application that the required indoor/outdoor space, car parking and landscaping have been provided.

 - 10. Child care centres must be designed in character with the existing streetscape (ie buildings located in residential areas must maintain an appearance consistent with the nearby residential streetscape). - 11.
 In residential areas, child care centre development must observe the prevailing street setbacks and the side/rear setbacks required for a dwelling house.
 See Part 5.1 Low and medium density residential in this DCP. - 12.
 Children under 2 years of age must be cared for on the ground floor of a building to facilitate ease of access and safety. - 13.
-An above ground floor child care centre may only be considered where there is no alternative location on the ground floo.
+An above ground floor child care centre may only be considered where there is no alternative location on the ground floor.
 It will be assessed on its merits with respect to child safety and/or impacts on residential amenity. - 14.
 Building design is to provide linkages between indoor and outdoor spaces that enable uninterrupted lines of sight and visual interaction with the outside environment from each activity centre, providing a high degree of supervision throughout, both indoors and outdoors. - 15.
 Details are to be provided of all advertising structures that are proposed to be located on the site. - 16.
 All new child care centres, building conversions and additions to existing premises must comply with the minimum access requirements outlined in Section 4.5.2 of this DCP.